abdulwasay27/CS4067-Assgt-EventBooking-22i1198-22i0979-Abdul_Wasay-repo/infrastructure/terraform/README.md

 1. AWS CLI installed and configured with appropriate credentials
 2. Terraform installed (version >= 1.0.0)
 3. SSH key pair for EC2 instance access
+4. **S3 bucket for Terraform state**
+   - S3 bucket: `eventbooking-terraform-state`

+> **Note:** You must create the S3 bucket before running Terraform.
+You can do this manually or with Terraform in a separate workspace.

 ## Configuration